-PHARM 301 Medications and Health: It's Not All About Drugs (3) I&S Dawson, Odegard, Weber
+PHARM 301 Medications and Health: It's Not All About Drugs (3) I&S/NW Dawson, Odegard, Weber

 Covers personal health promotion, treatment of illness, and health care.
 Explores several medication-related topics, provides insight on drug development and efficacy, and serves as introduction to students contemplating careers in health sciences, especially in pharmacy.

 PHARM 497 Drug Therapy for the Elderly (3) Christianson

 Clinical application of drug knowledge in the treatment of disease in older adults with multiple comorbidities.
 Application of age-related changes in pharmacokinetics and pharmacodynamics in the selection and monitoring of drug regimes of older adults.
 Emphasis on problem solving, using case examples.
 Prerequisite: nurse practitioner students or permission of instructor.

 PHARM 500 Profession of Pharmacy (1) Kedzierski , Weber

 Introduces the new student to the profession of pharmacy.
 Provides both an historical and a modern context that assists student pharmacists begin to participate in the profession.
 Provides an overview of career opportunities.
 Credit/no-credit only.
 Offered: A.

 PHARM 501 Alternative and Complementary Medicines (2) Anderson

 Studies popular alternative and complementary medicines used in the United States.
 Focuses on herbal products with some coverage of other non-nutritional dietary supplements.
 Open to professional and graduate students in the Schools of Pharmacy, Nursing, Medicine, Dentistry, and Public Health, or by permission of instructor.
 Credit/no-credit only.
 Offered: AWSp.